 However, filling the sandbox can impact animals in the sediment.
 Bivalves, crustaceans and worms that live on or just below the seafloor, so-called benthos, will suddenly be buried or no longer be able to filter the water for food.
 This new type of sand nourishment is placed directly at the entrance of the Wadden Sea and we don’t know exactly how it impacts the benthic communities and habitats away from the nourishment, or whether the animals might even influence the transport and composition of the sediment themselves.
 In my research, I study the two-way traffic between the sediment and seafloor animals.
 I use field data of benthos in the Wadden Sea, and perform field and lab experiments with bivalves such as razor clams (Ensis leii), cockles (Cerastoderma edule) and Baltic tellins (Limecola balthica) and worms such as the lugworm (Arenicola marina).

-My PhD is part of the interdisciplinary project TRAILS (NWO Living Labs), which focusses on the sand transport and impacts of an ebb-tidal delta nourishment.
+My PhD is part of the interdisciplinary project TRAILS (TRacking Ameland Inlet Living lab Sediment), funded by NWO Living Labs in the Dutch Delta, which focusses on the sand transport and impacts of an ebb-tidal delta nourishment.